-Lumion is a 3D architectural visualization software used to create 3D environment and subsequently stunning visualization and walkthroughs.
+Lumion is a 3D architectural visualization software used to create 3D environments and subsequently stunning visualization and walkthroughs.

 It accepts models from almost all 3D/CAD/BIM software and works en-sync with some of them.

-3ds max is a professional 3D computer graphics programme for making 3D animations, models, games and images, it is produced by Autodesk.
+3ds max is a professional 3D computer graphics program for making 3D animations, models, games and images, it is produced by Autodesk.

-Its rendering are of excellent quality but this depends on the skill of the user.
+Its renderings are of excellent quality but this depends on the skill of the user.
 A lot of animation movies you watch on TV are products of 3ds max.

-Today, architects, designers and 3D artist have began using Unreal Engine for architectural visualization, virtual reality and showcasing of architectural design in real-time.
-Unreal Engine is the future of rendering and a big game changer.
+Today, architects, designers and 3D artists have begun using Unreal Engine for architectural visualization, virtual reality and showcasing of architectural design in real-time.
+Unreal Engine is the future of rendering and a big game-changer.

-If you desire to specialized further in architectural visualization and animation, then you may invest in Lumion, 3ds max or/and Unreal Engine.
+If you desire to specialize further in architectural visualization and animation, then you may invest in Lumion, 3ds max or/and Unreal Engine.

 5. Image Processing Software.

-These software can turn average looking images or drawings into a very exceptional asset for a project.
-With these software you can create presentations from scratch, tweak rendering and drawings and edit photographs of built projects or beautify them.
+This software can turn average-looking images or drawings into a very exceptional asset for a project.
+With this software, you can create presentations from scratch, tweak rendering and drawings and edit photographs of built projects or beautify them.